Beliavsky/Fortran-code-on-GitHub/README.md

 [UniShellect](https://github.com/Lateralus138/UniShellect): parses a JSON config file and loads a highly customizable menu of shells, interpreters, files, commands and possible arguments into any command line interface, by Lateralus138.
 This is inspired by the "hyper-shellect" plug-in for the "Hyper" terminal.

+[xslib - Extra-Small Library](https://github.com/JureCerar/xslib):  library consisting of useful utilities and functions as stand-in for Fortran "standard" library, by JureCerar.
+Has modules for string handling, error handling, memory allocation, regression, timing, sorting, statistics, and other topics

 [ZstdFortranLib](https://github.com/zbeekman/ZstdFortranLib): implements missing functionality such as error handling, strings manipulation, system/environment interface & testing utilities, by zbeekman

 ## Graphics, Plotting, and User Interfaces